joshrp/moonlight-docs/Setup-Guide.md

 **iOS and Apple TV client requirements for HDR streaming**
 - iOS/tvOS 11.3 or later
-- Client device/display must support HDR10 output
+- HDR10-compatible display
-  - For iOS devices, this applies to devices with "XDR" displays
+  - For iOS devices, this means devices with "XDR" displays
   - For Apple TV devices, the connected TV must support HDR10

 **Android client requirements for HDR streaming**
 - Android 7.0 or later
-- Device must support decoding HEVC Main10
+- HEVC Main10 hardware decoder
-- Client device/display must support HDR10 output
+- HDR10-compatible display

 **Windows client requirements for HDR streaming**
 - Windows 10 1703 (Creators Update) or later
+- HDR10-compatible display
-- Client GPU must support both HEVC Main10 and HDR10 output
+- Client GPU must support both HEVC Main10 decoding and HDR10 output
   - For Intel GPUs, this is 7th-generation (Kaby Lake) iGPUs and later
   - For NVIDIA GPUs, this is 1000-series (Pascal) GPUs and later
   - For AMD GPUs, this is RX 400-series (Polaris) GPUs and later